shmorri/docs-casa-prod/docs/source/plugins/account-linking.md

 1. Press the save button at the bottom of the page

 !!!
 Note
-    By default every time a user logs in via a external provider, an update takes place in his profile: all attributes released from the external provider to oxAuth are updated in local LDAP.
+    By default every time a user logs in via an external provider, an update takes place in their local account: all attributes released from the external provider are updated in the local LDAP.
 Attributes not received are flushed.
-If you don't want the update to take place, please also add a oxAuth custom param with name `skipPassportProfileUpdate`.
+If you don't want the update to take place, also add a custom param with name `skipPassportProfileUpdate`.

 ### Activate the custom scripts needed

-While configuring Passport earlier, you enabled one or more authentication scripts (ie. `passport_social`/`passport_saml`).
+While configuring Passport earlier, you enabled one or more authentication scripts (ie. `passport_social` , `passport_saml`).

-In oxTrust, navigate to `Configuration` > `Manage custom scripts` and for every script you enabled, add a configuration parameter with name `authz_req_param_provider` and set its value to the custom authorization parameter created earlier (e.g. `custParamCasaPassport`).
+In oxTrust, navigate to `Configuration` > `Manage custom scripts` and for every script you enabled, add a configuration parameter with name `authz_req_param_provider`.
+Set its value to the custom authorization parameter created earlier (e.g. `custParamCasaPassport`).

 ### Update Casa custom script